 - Painless, firm, shiny lumps on the skin that can be red, pink, or blue in color

-- Hyperglycemia (a high level of a sugar called glucose in the blood, which causes frequent urination, increased thirst, and increased hunger)
+- Hyperglycemia, which is a high level of a sugar called glucose in the blood and causes frequent urination, increased thirst, and increased hunger

-- Hypoglycemia (a low level of glucose in the blood, which causes fatigue, nervousness and shakiness, dizziness or light-headedness, sweating, seizures, and fainting)
+- Hypoglycemia, which is a low level of glucose in the blood and causes fatigue, nervousness and shakiness, dizziness or light-headedness, sweating, seizures, and fainting

 - Persistent pain in a specific area

 - Thickening or lump in any part of the body